 Alexander T. J. LENNON

-- Grand strategy and foreign and security policies of contemporary major powers — especially the United States and China
+- Foreign and security policies of contemporary major powers — especially the United States and China

 - Global climate change and its national security implications